-- 1. Our ideal might be to have high participation (large n) with low overhead (low ω) lots of stakers on low-spec machines -, but finality would take a long time since message exchange would be slow. - 2.
+- 1. Our ideal might be to have high participation (large n) with low overhead (low $\omega$ ) lots of stakers on low-spec machines -, but finality would take a long time since message exchange would be slow. - 2.
 We could have very fast finality and high participation, but would need to mandate that stakers run high spec machines on high bandwidth networks in order to participate. - 3.
 Or we could have fast finality on reasonably modest machines by severely limiting the number of participants.

 It's not clear exactly how to place Ethereum 2 on such a diagram, but we definitely favour participation over time to finality: maybe "x" marks the spot.
-One complexity is that participation and overhead are not entirely independent: we could decrease the stake to encourage participation, but that would increase the hardware and networking requirements (the overhead), which will tend to reduce the number of people able or willing to participate.9
+One complexity is that participation and overhead are not entirely independent: we could decrease the stake to encourage participation, but that would increase the hardware and networking requirements (the overhead), which will tend to reduce the number of people able or willing to participate.

 To put this in concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
-With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages
+With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second.
+That's a substantial number of messages per second to handle.
+However, we don't ever

-8In an unfinished paper Vitalik attempts to quantify the "protocol utility" for different times to finality.
+&lt;sup>8In an unfinished paper Vitalik attempts to quantify the "protocol utility" for different times to finality.

-^{...}a blockchain with some finality time f has utility roughly $-\log(f)$, or in other words increasing the finality time of a blockchain by a constant factor causes a constant loss of utility.
+...a blockchain with some finality time f has utility roughly $-\log(f)$ , or in other words increasing the finality time of a blockchain by a constant factor causes a constant loss of utility.
 The utility difference between 1 minute and 2 minute finality is the same as the utility difference between 1 hour and 2 hour finality.